ycherkasov/historical-projects/strauscpp4/ch06_types_declarations/readme.txt

 * We can decorate auto type with specifiers and modifiers (6.3.1), such as const and &
 * Better to use the = syntax with auto, because the {}-list syntax might surprise someone: auto v1 {12345}; // v1 is a list of int
-* The using keyword can also be used to introduce a template alias
+* The 'using' keyword can also be used to introduce a template alias
 * We cannot apply type specifiers, such as unsigned, to an alias using Uchar = unsigned Char; // error using Uchar = unsigned char; // OK